Ducksss/User-Management-System/README.md

-# Uji-Matcha-Store

-# Note
+# User-Management-System
-Open for collab
+For ESDE and ESDE

 # Installation:
 To run this project, make sure to download and run the SQL, followed by cloning this repository.
 Be sure to input your information in a .ENV file as well as the database.